Description

 To use the Color.TryParse

-method, provide a string that represents the color you want to parse and an uninitialized Color
+method, provide a string that represents a color and an uninitialized Color

-, the color
+, and the Color

-parameter will remain uninitialized.
+variable will remain unchanged.

 Example